 The Userlane Search ensures that only accessible content is shown in the search results.
 What do we mean by accessible content?
 Keep reading:

-Only show active tutorials in active chapters
+Only show active Guides in active chapters

-Only show tutorials that match user segmentation
+Only show Guides that match user segmentation

-Only show tutorials that match page segmentation
+Only show Guides that match page segmentation

-Only show announcements active at the time of searching
+Only show Announcements active at the time of searching

-Only show announcements that match user segmentation
+Only show Announcements that match user segmentation

-Only show announcements that match page segmentation
+Only show Announcements that match page segmentation

-Only show announcements in the language of the user or with a fallback language
+Only show Announcements in the language of the user or with a fallback language

 Userlane Search ranks according to Term Frequency / Inverse Document Frequency